luxfi/docs/docs/quickstart/integrate-exchange-with-lux.md

 ### Running an Lux node

-If you want to build your node form source or include it in a docker image, reference the [LuxGo GitHub repository](https://github.com/luxdefi/luxd).
+If you want to build your node form source or include it in a docker image, reference the [Luxd GitHub repository](https://github.com/luxdefi/luxd).
 To quickly get up and running, you can use the [node installation script](../nodes/build/set-up-node-with-installer.md) that automates installing and updating luxd node as a systemd service on Linux, using prebuilt binaries.

 ### Configuring an Lux node